 Families can talk about technology addiction.
 It's easy for kids to become obsessed with lengthy portable games such as Fire Emblem Echoes: Shadows of Valentia, but do you know how to set limits on games that you can take with you wherever you go?

 Talk about the notion of "permadeath" in games.
 In most games, when a character dies, he or she simply respawns, but not in Fire Emblem Echoes: Shadows of Valentia.
 So how does the possibility of a character dying forever affect how you play?
 How does it affect your emotional bond with the character through the game?

-- Platforms: Nintendo 3DS
+- Platform: Nintendo 3DS

 - Pricing structure: Paid

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: Nintendo of America
+- Publisher: Nintendo of America

 - Release date: May 19, 2017

 - Topics: Magic and Fantasy, Adventures